Nick Richardson

-Nicholas John Richardson (born 11 April 1967) is a former English professional footballer, who played in the Football League between the 1980s and 2000s.
+Nicholas John Richardson (born 11 April 1967) is an English former professional footballer, who played in the Football League between the 1980s and 2000s.

 Halifax and Cardiff

 Born in Halifax, Yorkshire, Richardson began his career playing non-league football for Emley before joining Halifax Town in 1988.
 He quickly established himself in the side and was a regular for three and a half seasons before signing for Cardiff City for £35,000.
 During his first season he won both a Division Three title and a Welsh Cup winners medal, after the Bluebirds beat Rhyl 5–0 in the final.